anocaj/coding-fluency/daily_practice/2025-12-24/plan.md

 A draw occurs when:

-* The board is completely full
+* The board is completely full - > all top rows are full
-* No player has won
+* No player has won -> win detection does not return true

+def is_draw(self) -> bool:
+    if 0 is not in self.state[0] and not self.detectWin():
+        return True
+    else False

 ---